-3.7.2.
+3.8.2.
 Blinding

-This is a double-blind, double-dummy study.
-The sponsor, investigators, study coordinators, pharmacists, study subjects, the cardiovascular endpoint committee (CEC), and the DKA committee will be blinded to the study medications.
-To maintain blinding of the individual treatment assignment, the results of urinary glucose testing will not be made available to any study personnel or subjects.
-If knowledge of the test results is needed to manage a subject's condition, the investigator will contact the IWRS to obtain the treatment assignment.
-If unblinding occurs for any reason, the time and reason for breaking the blind will be recorded on the case report form (CRF) and the sponsor must be notified within 24 h.
+Approximately 300 subjects will participate in the double-blind placebo-controlled portion of the trial.
+The sponsor, investigators, study coordinators, pharmacists, study subjects, the cardiovascular endpoint committee (CEC) members or Diabetic Ketoacidosis (DKA) adjudicator will be blinded to the study medication of these participants.
+Upon randomization, each subject will receive a subject randomization number and a drug kit.
+To maintain blinding of the individual treatment assignments, central laboratory glucose urinalysis data will not be made available to any study personnel or subjects.

+If knowledge of the test substance is needed to manage a subject's condition, the investigator will contact the IWRS to obtain the treatment assignment.
+If unblinding occurs for any reason, the time and reason for breaking the blind will be recorded in the case report form (CRF) and the sponsor must be notified within 24 hours.

 A designated statistician who is not involved with the study operation will hold the treatment codes.
-The unblinded treatment information can be provided to the Data and Safety Monitoring Board (DSMB) to facilitate the evaluation of any clinically important increase in the rate of a serious suspected adverse reaction or to the designated safety contact when the treatment information is required to determine if an expedited safety report must be submitted to regulatory agencies.
-The treatment assignment will continue to be withheld from the CEC and DKA adjudication committee members until all global investigational studies are completed and final analyses to assess cardiovascular and ketoacidosis risks are conducted.
+The unblinded treatment information can be provided to the DSMB to facilitate the evaluation of any clinically important increase in the rate of a serious suspected adverse reaction or to the designated safety contact when the treatment information is required to determine if an expedited safety report must be submitted to regulatory agencies.

-3.8.
+The treatment assignment will continue to be withheld from the CEC members or the DKA event adjudicator at the conclusion of the study until all global investigational studies are completed and a meta-analysis to assess cardiovascular risk is conducted.

+Subjects in the high glycemic group (HbA{1c} > 10.5% and \leq 12.0% at screening) will receive open labeled study drug.
+There will be no placebo cohort for the high glycemic group.

+3.9.
 ADMINISTRATION OF STUDY MEDICATION